 It is fitting that an institution forged by the community should be an integral part of that community.
 The University has two public magnet schools on its campus—an elementary school and a high school concentrating in science and engineering.
 The Center for Community Service gives students, faculty, staff, and alumni access to volunteer opportunities throughout Greater Hartford.
-The Center for Integrated Design, the Engineering Applications Center, the Center for Professional Development and the Upper Albany Micro Business Incubator program are just a few of the resources available to area businesses and industry.
+The Engineering Applications Center, the Upper Albany Micro Business Incubator program, and the Center for Manufacturing and Metrology are just a few of the resources available to area businesses and industry.

 University lectures, performances, galleries and athletic events are open to community.
 The University’s Division I athletics program draws thousands of Hawk supporters to campus to cheer for 18 intercollegiate sports.
 The Hartt School Community Division provides music, dance, and theatre instruction to more than 4,000 individuals of all ages every year.

 Today’s University of Hartford has surpassed the founders’ original but modest plans for a local university in Hartford, becoming instead a vibrant comprehensive University that draws 7,000 students from 44 states and 48 countries.
 The University of Hartford has become a university for the world.